itsyashpal2021/Messaging-App/README.md

 6. emojis, images and videos in the chat.
 7. unfriend, clear chat
 8. Email verification with otp

-TODO:
+9. Group Chat

-notification tab for rejected/accepted frs check all comps rendering ... clear chat group chat
+10. Notification tab for fr rejected/accepted